-When most people hear the phrase "Palm Springs architecture," they likely imagine rows of perfectly geometric, mid-century homes, with vividly painted accents and uniquely angled windows.
+When most people hear "Palm Springs architecture," they likely imagine rows of perfectly geometric, mid-century homes with vividly painted accents and uniquely angled windows.
 There is no question that this city is still linked with the decades of the 1950s and 1960s when it comes to architecture, and most of this is thanks to a small but impressive group of architects, builders and developers whose tract homes helped shape this community.
 One of these architects is Jack Meiselman.

 Jack and Bernie would follow Alexander to discover where he was purchasing land and then buy up all the adjacent parcels.
 Jack then developed a "Modified Alexander" layout, building approximately 350 of these homes, all sprinkled throughout the Alexander homes.

 The homes built by Meiselman are quite similar to the Alexanders: both utilized post-and-beam construction and were built with a number of the hallmarks seen during this era, such as butterfly roofs, tongue-and-groove ceilings, sculpted concrete blocks and clerestory windows.
-Each of the homes was situated on a quarter-of-an-acre lot.
+Each of the homes was situated on a quarter acre lot.

 Due to their scarcity, the Meiselman homes can be bought and sold for more than $500,000 today and are found in neighborhoods such as Victoria Park, Sunrise Park-Central Palm Springs and Desert Park Estates.

-Buyers snapped up the homes for around $20,000 to $120,000, then fixed them up and resold them for a profit.
+Buyers snapped up the homes for around $20,000 to $120,000, then fixed and resold them for a profit.

 - 1865 N. Bernie Drive, Palm Springs, CA 92262

 - 1966 Jacques Drive, Palm Springs, CA 92262